Skip to main content

 This guide explains how to configure JasperReports within the ADITO platform to fully support Unicode character sets in PDF exports.
 It covers the limitations of the default setup, how to create and validate a custom font extension, and what to configure in both the server and report designer.

-Default Export Configuration
+Understand the Default JasperReports Configuration

 Property (Designer)Value